MeteoSwiss-APN/movero-plot/README.md

-# MOVEROPlOT
+# MOVEROPLOT
-Moveroplot is a Python-based tool to visualize/post-process verification results.
+Moveroplot is a tool for the production of various verification graphics including line graphs, maps, histograms, and reliability diagrams based on verification results produced by Movero.
 ## Getting Started
 To setup the project, follow the instructions in [CONTRIBUTING.md](CONTRIBUTING.md).